incedius/autobank/README.md

 Copy/Merge file(s) in map folder to `node_modules\tera-data\map\`

 **Note**
-Only opcode for current NA patch(344300) provided.
+Only opcode for current NA(344300) and SEA(344305) provided.
 Use https://github.com/Owyn/alex-packet-id-finder to get the opcodes for other regions, `fpi C_PUT_WARE_ITEM`

 # Usage